 first relay line.
 The mapping between the object state and your plugin

-As a note the object settings can be changed from jfrontend with a right click on an object on the map (Data source tab), like in the image below:
+As a note, the object settings can be changed from JFrontend by right clicking on an object on the map (Data source tab).

 Freedomotic can request something like this to your plugin